 We know that education has many benefits to the people who access it: education has been shown to reduce child mortality and increase civic engagement.
 Crucially, education helps develop individual resiliency as well as social cohesion.
 It reduces poverty and its effects can be tracked over generations.
 In short: we believe that education is tied to liberation, and we are committed to playing our part in the movement for a better world.

 2SLGBTQ+ history is a topic often left out of school textbooks in Canada.
 The CCGSD seeks to actively remedy this fact by highlighting the ways in which queer history has dramatically impacted the Canadian landscape, and the world.
 We teach about history with the intention of centering pre-colonial understandings of gender and sexuality, and we aim to amplify QTBIPOC voices and realities.
-Through our history program, youth are directly connected to 2SLGBTQ+ advocates you have, and continue to, fight for dignity and equality.

 By sharing the queer narrative from a historical lens, we empower youth to exist as part of the ongoing legacy and to contribute new ways of shaping the future.
 We are committed to sharing the stories that matter.